camunda/camunda-docs/optimize/components/userguide/instant-preview-dashboards.md

 ---

 Camunda Optimize is a comprehensive process optimization tool that helps businesses to streamline their operations and improve efficiency.
-One of the standout features of Camunda Optimize is its ability to automatically generate dashboards for each process, providing users with clear insights into process performance.
+One of the standout features of Optimize is its ability to automatically generate dashboards for each process, providing users with clear insights into process performance.

-When a process has been imported into Camunda Optimize, it automatically generates a dashboard for that process.
+When a process has been imported into Optimize, it automatically generates a dashboard for that process.
 The dashboards are designed to be intuitive and easy to use and can be accessed from the [process dashboards page](./process-dashboards.md) by clicking on the desired process.